-- 2.9 Today, the area which forms the proposed Farnborough Street conservation area is a compact and predominantly residential village situated within the wider conurbation of modern Farnborough, much of which was built and developed in the twentieth century on land which had formed part of the manorial estate.
-Centred around the crossroads at the heart of the old village, the area has an informal quality, with nineteenth- and early-twentieth-century infilling and expansion. - 2.10 The historic form of the village is consolidated by a few notable buildings which stand out by virtue of their distinctive character, architectural quality and prominence at key points in the street scene.
-Some elements of the formerly mixed character of the historic village, which included shops, farms, inns and small-scale commercial premises, are still apparent in surviving buildings and their features, most noticeably along Farnborough Street. - 2.11 The conservation area, including the addition of the former Station Master's house and grounds on the east side of the railway at 37 Farnborough Street, has four areas with distinct character: - Sub-Area 1: Farnborough Street and Ship Lane; - Sub-Area 2: Rectory Road; - Sub-Area 3: Railway and Industrial Buildings; and - Sub-Area 4: Station Master's House and Grounds.
+- 2.10 Today, the area which forms the Farnborough Street Conservation Area is a compact and predominantly residential village situated within the wider conurbation of modern Farnborough, much of which was built and developed in the twentieth century on land which had formed part of the manorial estate.
+Centred around the crossroads at the heart of the old village, the area has an informal quality, with nineteenth- and early twentieth-century infilling and expansion. - 2.11 The historic form of the village is consolidated by a few notable buildings which stand out by virtue of their distinctive character, architectural quality and prominence at key points in the street scene.
+Some elements of the formerly mixed character of the historic village, which included shops, farms, inns and small-scale commercial premises, are still apparent in surviving buildings and their features, most noticeably along Farnborough Street. - 2.12 The conservation area has four areas with distinct character: - Sub-Area 1: Farnborough Street and Ship Lane; - Sub-Area 2: Rectory Road; - Sub-Area 3: Railway and Industrial Buildings; and - Sub-Area 4: Station Master's House and Grounds. - 2.13 Further detail about the special characteristics of each sub-area is set out in the following sections.

-9 J. Challacombe (1922) Jottings from a Farnborough Note Book: A Story of an Old World Village, Gale and Polden Ltd; J. Gosney (2001) Farnborough Past, Phillimore & Co.
+&lt;sup>10 J. Challacombe (1922) Jottings from a Farnborough Note Book: A Story of an Old World Village, Gale and Polden Ltd; J. Gosney (2001) Farnborough Past, Phillimore & Co.
 Ltd; C. Woodward (2001) Farnborough: A Photographic History of Your Town, Black Horse Books.